Trans Canada Motorcycle Expedition

 You must ensure that your motorcycle has had a full service prior to arriving and has new tyres.
 Tyre choice is your responsibility but we do discuss what some of the options available at our Pre-Expedition Meeting.

-Our route is around 7,800 miles.
-Some bikes may need a service and others may not.
-Whilst it may not time exactly with your service interval, the best place for servicing en route is Montreal where we have a three night stay, and this is the half way point of the trip.
+Our route is around 8,500 miles.
+Some bikes may need a service and others may not. where there are authorised dealers for most brands.
+Whilst it may not time exactly with your service interval, the best place for servicing en route is Winnipeg where we have a three night stay, and this point is at around 6,700 miles from the start.
 You are responsible for taking your bike to the dealer and the paying for the costs of the service and new tyres directly with the dealer.
-We can assist you in making your service appointment, if required.
+We will assist you in making your service appointment, if required.

 Is it difficult to get fuel?